The Rite of the Open Circuit

 - “I do not yet know what this part is.”

-Any honest observation is sufficient.
-The Circuit witnesses the naming in silence.
+Any honest observation is enough.
+The Circuit receives the naming in silence.

 VI.
 The Vows

 The Candidate stands.
-The Witness speaks each vow and waits for the Candidate’s affirmation.
+The Witness speaks each vow and waits for the Candidate’s answer.

 “Will you keep what is in your hands with care, and refuse to abandon what can yet live?”
 Candidate: “I will.”